ondrejnantl/MRI-Ischemic-Lesion-Seg-UNet/README.md

 * This project was created using data from ATLAS R2.0 dataset [1].

-* This project was created as a bachelor thesis at the Faculty of Electrical Engineering and Communication at Brno University of Technology.
+* This project was created as a diploma thesis at the Faculty of Electrical Engineering and Communication at Brno University of Technology.

-* Text of the thesis is also a part of this repository - Ondrej_Nantl_SP.pdf - only in Czech.
+* Text of the thesis is also a part of this repository - Ondrej_Nantl_DP.pdf - only in Czech.

+* Created trained models can be downloaded from: add link

-* For usage the models (files with .pb suffix) shall be loaded using torch.load.
+* For usage the own created models (files with .pb suffix) there is a script inference callable from terminal.
+  For more information run python inference.py -h in terminal.

-* Code used for training and testing of the models is mainly contained in Jupyter Notebooks ATLAStrain3D and ATLAStrain2D.
+* Code used for training and testing of the models is mainly contained in scripts trainMSD a trainResMSD.

-* Architectures of developed models are apparent from their .py skripts - unet, unet3d, resunet a res3dunet.
+* Architectures of developed models are apparent from their .py skripts - unet3d and res3dunet.

+* Other scripts contains code for optimalization of hyperparameters - optimalization and optimalizationRes.

+* The evaluation is performed using script evalMetrics.

+* Further more the repository contains scripts for plotting performance plots a examples of segmentation - compareParameters, createBoxplots, plotAllNets, plotAndSaveMetrics, scatterPlots.

+* There are also scripts with supplementary code - BIDS2MSD, convertPreds, cropAndResampData, loaders, loss_fcns, transforms.
 --------
 [1] LIEW, Sook-Lei, Bethany P. LO, Miranda R. DONNELLY, et al. A large, curated, open-source stroke neuroimaging dataset to improve lesion segmentation algorithms.
 Scientific Data.
 2022, 9(1).
 ISSN 2052-4463.
 Available at: https://doi.org/10.1038/s41597-022-01401-7